 Adobe Acrobat: Create PDF files from other formats, edit them in various ways, add form fields, security settings, etc.

 In other words, the main difference is that Adobe Acrobat does not only have all the features of Adobe Reader but much more, including the ability to create and edit texts and images in PDF documents.
-It is the more advanced version of the Adobe Reader with added functionalities.
+It is the more advanced version of Adobe Reader with added functionalities.

 The Bottom Line